-This committee determines whether the student is able to integrate his/her knowledge in chemistry and/or biochemistry with his/her current or future research and has the potential to continue to achieve the level of performance expected of a PhD candidate.
+This committee determines whether the student is able to integrate his/her knowledge in chemistry and/or biochemistry with his/her current and future research and has the potential to continue to achieve the level of performance expected of a PhD candidate.
 The Comprehensive Exam Committee members will be made up of faculty members from School of Molecular Sciences graduate faculty and appointed by the School Director for an academic year.
-Multiple committees will be empaneled each year depending on the number of students and their research areas.
-Students will be asked to identify the area that is most applicable to their research to determine which committee will hear the exam.
-If a student's research advisor or co-advisor is on the committee, an alternate will be assigned, or the student will be assigned to a different committee.
+Multiple committees will be empaneled each year depending on the number of students.
+Each committee will be made up of three faculty members.
+The committee will not include the research advisor/co-advisors.